 Current rules are available through Lexis Nexis.
 The Vermont Judiciary does not administer the Lexis website and does not have responsibility for the accuracy of the information provided there

-- Filing and serving your notice of appeal
+- File and serve your notice of appeal

-- Filing a docketing statement and ordering transcripts
+- File a docketing statement and order transcripts

-Filing the Notice of Appeal and Serving Notice to Other Parties
+Filing the Notice of Appeal and Serving Other Parties

 Vermont Supreme Court

 - Serving a document means providing it to all other parties.
 You must send copies of the notice of appeal to all the parties in your case.

 - Pay the filing fee to the trial court, either by submitting payment through Odyssey File & Serve, or by submitting a check.
 If you can't afford the filing fee, you can ask the court to waive it.
 See the Application to Waive Filing Fees and Service Costs web page for more information.
 Submit the application to the trial court along with the notice of appeal.

 You must file a docketing statement in the Supreme Court within 14 days of the date you filed the notice of appeal.

 This form provides basic information to help the court process your case.
 It asks for a very brief summary of your argument.
 It is not the place to make your complete, detailed argument.